bedanta-das/AWS-Pizzabot/README.md

 1. Greeting Intent

-* Go to Intents → Add Intent → Name: Greeting
+i.
+Go to Intents → Add Intent → Name: Greeting ii.
+Sample Utterances:
-* Sample Utterances:

       hi
       hello
       hey
-* Closing Responses:
+iii.
+Closing Responses:

       Hi, welcome to the Amazing Pizza Store!
 My name is Joanna.
 I can help you with your pizza or drink orders.
-Which would you like to order?
-* Add response variations if needed:
+Which would you like to order? iv.
+Add response variations if needed:

       Yo!
 Welcome to the shop, Joanna here.
 I'll help you place your order.
-* Save and Build Bot.
+v.
+Save and Build Bot.
-* Test: Type hi or hello → bot should respond correctly.
+vi.
+Test: Type hi or hello → bot should respond correctly.